-You’ve been referred for a breath test, which will help your doctor evaluate or treat your condition.
+You’ve been referred for a breath test, which will help your gastroenterologist evaluate or treat your condition.
 At Digestive Healthcare Center, we offer three different types of breath tests.
 We will provide you with a basic understanding of each procedure – how it is performed, how it can help, and what side effects you might experience.
 Since testing is dependent on the individual patient and their unique situation, we encourage you to talk to your doctor about any questions or concerns you may have.

 Although there are normally lots of bacteria in the large intestine, the small intestine contains far less bacteria because of the rapid movement of food and the ability of the stomach acid to prevent bacteria from growing.
 However, certain conditions can allow bacteria to grow in the small intestine, such as low stomach acid, a parasite infection, intestinal scar tissue, diabetes, Crohn’s disease, and slow transit of food through the intestine.
 Bacteria in the small intestine can cause bloating, gas, and possible diarrhea within one hour of eating.
 Unexplained weight loss and Vitamin B12 deficiency are other clues to bacterial overgrowth.

 To perform the test, the patient takes a drink containing the sugar lactulose.
 If there is bacterial overgrowth in the small intestine, lactulose will ferment, producing the gases hydrogen and methane.
 The breath test involves blowing into a mouthpiece, which collects the breath into vacuum-sealed collection tubes.
 It then looks for increased hydrogen and methane in the exhaled breath.
 The more of these gases present, the greater the degree of bacterial overgrowth.

 Lactose intolerance is the inability to digest lactose, the sugar found in milk.
 It causes cramping, bloating, gas, or diarrhea following the consumption of dairy products.
 Lactose intolerance occurs due to the body’s lack of lactase, an enzyme normally produced by the small intestine that is needed to digest lactose.